NamtaoProductions/decapsulate.com/content/_index.md

     </br>
     </br>

-Disussing tech, tools, and tips on how to survive inside a creative brain.
+Discussing tech, tools, and tips on how to survive inside a creative brain.
 Hosted by Tris & Robin.

   </div>
   </div>